Presentation: Pregnant woman experiencing recurrent miscarriage

 - Genomic testing options may include the following.

 - R318 Recurrent miscarriage with products of conception available for testing.
-This indication is for the third and each subsequent miscarriage, where products of conception are available.
-It involves:
+Patient are eligible for this testing for the third, and each subsequent, miscarriage where products of conception are available.
+It includes:

-- R318.1 Common aneuploidy testing, which can include trisomy 21, trisomy 18, trisomy 13 and certain sex chromosomal anomalies; and/or
+- R318.1 Genomewide common aneuploidy testing, which includes trisomy 21, trisomy 18, trisomy 13 and certain sex chromosomal anomalies; and/or

-- R318.2 Microarray testing to look for any duplicated or deleted chromosomal segments.
+- R318.2 Genomewide microarray testing to look for any duplicated or deleted chromosomal segments.

-- Where there are less than three early pregnancy losses but other features suggestive of a chromosomal anomaly or genetic cause are present, alternative testing pathways can be considered.
+- Where there are fewer than three early pregnancy losses but other features suggestive of a chromosomal anomaly or genetic cause are present, alternative testing pathways can be considered.
+Discussion with clinical genetics services may be required.
+Testing may include:

 - R22 Fetus with a likely chromosomal abnormality: This is for cases of isolated miscarriage with additional features suggestive of chromosome anomaly.

-- R412 Fetal anomalies with a likely genetic cause – non urgent: This can be used in cases of fetal anomaly with a likely genetic cause.
+- R412 Fetal anomalies with a likely genetic cause – non urgent: This can be used in cases of fetal anomaly with a likely genetic cause, where testing with R27 is not possible (for example, when there is insufficient DNA for WGS).

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.